Relight My Fire: Chart performance

 "Relight My Fire" peaked at number one in both Israel and the UK.
 In the UK, it debuted at the top of the UK Singles Chart on October 3, 1993.
 It was Take That's second number-one hit on the chart and spent two weeks at the top.
 In Israel, it also peaked for two weeks at the top.
 Additionally, it was a top-10 hit in Belgium, Finland, Ireland, Lithuania, and the Netherlands.
 "Relight My Fire" was also a top-20 hit in Denmark, Germany and Switzerland, a top-30 hit in Austria, and Iceland.
 It both debuted and peaked on the Eurochart Hot 100 in the same week, at number eight on 16 October, after charting in the UK and Ireland.
 Elsewhere, it was a top-40 hit in Australia, peaking at number 33, as well as charting in Japan.
-"Relight My Fire" earned a gold record in the UK for sales of over 400,000 copies.
+"Relight My Fire" earned a platinum record in the UK for sales of over 600,000 copies.

 Music video

 A music video was produced to promote the single, which was filmed on August 31, 1993 and directed by Jimmy Fletcher.
 It depicts the band and singer Lulu dancing and partying in a club atmosphere.
-The video was later made available on Take That's official YouTube channel in 2009, having generated more than nine million views as of 5 May, 2025.